 We all feel anxious from time to time.
-It can even be beneficial to us by protecting us from harmful situations, or spurring us on to meet a deadline.
+It can even be beneficial by protecting us from harmful situations or spurring us on to meet a deadline.
 Our ancestors relied on the “fight or flight” response to stay alert and alive.
 However, anxiety can become problematic when you begin to feel anxious in everyday or non-threatening situations.

 Typically, anxiety disorders are characterized by both emotional and physical sensations such as palpitations of the heart, feelings of tension, apprehension, or even fear.

 Anxiety disorders can affect anyone of any age and are one of the most common mental health concerns.